Data + AI systems for real workflows

 Banking data discipline

-3. 03 Warehouse flow Source systems, data bus, SDATA / SHDATA, domain layers, marts, and downstream applications
+3. 03 Warehouse flow and tuning Source systems, data bus, SDATA / SHDATA, domain layers, marts, Impala skew tuning, and UDF repricing-date calculation

 Banking value means definitions are stable, lineage is traceable, and downstream reporting can be trusted.